How Startups Build Software Products In Ahmedabad

 Hiring too many developers too early

 Startups sometimes assume that adding more developers will speed up development.
-In reality, larger teams often create coordination problems and slow decision-making.
+In reality, larger teams often create coordination problems and slow decision-making, especially before the product even proves its core SaaS Development direction.
 Small teams tend to move faster during the early product stage.

 But small products rarely need large teams.